Summer Reading 2022 Rules

 - Books shared at Book Babies also count!

-- Then… come to the Madison Library District Community Room when you have completed a Shark Babies Reading Goal to receive a prize.
+- Then… come to the Madison Library District lobby when you have completed an Artisan Babies Reading Goal to receive a prize.
 You can collect a new prize every two weeks!

 Finished early?
-Ask about our year-round 1000 Books Before Kindergarten and Centennial Celebration Books for Balloons programs.
+Ask about our year-round 1000 Books Before Kindergarten program.

 Additional Activities: